tslnc04/covid-wave-predictor/README.md

 # covid-wave-predictor

-Predicts incoming waves in COVID-19 cases at the county level in the U.S.
+Predicts incoming waves in COVID-19 cases at the county level in the U.S. Built for [UniHacks 2021](https://unihacks.ncssm.edu/).

 ## What?